dvk65/inland-flooding/REPORT.md

 ## 4. Discussion and Future Work

 ### 4.1 Discussion
 The New England region has experienced a significant number of recent flood events, with 1,107 observations highlighting the challenges of inland and coastal flooding.
 Therefore, developing effective methods for assessing flooded areas is critical.
 However, the weather conditions during flood events, particularly heavy cloud cover, pose challenges in collecting a large number of high-quality Sentinel-2 images.
-Additionally, the timing of Sentinel-2 image captures may not always align with the peak of flood events, further limiting the availability of high-quality satellite images.
+Additionally, due to the timing of Sentinel-2, flood events may not be captured.
 Based on these flood event observations, 379 images are collected, and only 69 of those are ideal.

 The analysis of the default K-means clustering algorithm across various images reveals that environmental characteristics significantly influence the results.
 When the features in an image are primarily flooded areas and green land, the default K-means algorithm can extract the majority of the flooded regions with relatively small noisy pixels.
 However, in more complex environments, optimizing the algorithm becomes crucial, as the flooded areas are more likely to be mixed with other noisy pixels.